v-imv/python-practice/README.md

-# python-practice
+# Python Practice Folder

-A folder dedicated to practising basic Python.
+This is a basic folder dedicated to practising Python.